Bipolar II: What Is It And How Is It Different?

 Bipolar II disorder

 Bipolar II disorder is a subtype of bipolar spectrum disorder characterized by periods of hypomania and at least one depressive episode.
-Although they do not experience mania, they may benefit from treatment for symptoms of hypomania and major depression.
+Although people with bipolar II disorder do not experience mania, they may benefit from treatment for symptoms of hypomania and major depression.

 Cyclothymia

-Cyclothymic disorder is a mood disorder within the DSM-5 that has features of hypomania and depression but does not meet the full criteria for bipolar disorder.
-Cyclothymic disorder may be marked by more rapidly cycling moods swings and mood symptoms, sometimes within the same day or week.
+Cyclothymic disorder is a mood disorder within the DSM-V that has features of hypomania and depression but does not meet the full criteria for bipolar disorder.
+Cyclothymic disorder may be marked by more rapidly cycling mood swings and mood symptoms, sometimes within the same day or week.
 It does not include the signs and symptoms of mania.

 Bipolar disorder, not otherwise specified (NOS)